elementary/website/docs/human-interface-guidelines.md

 ### User Control {#user-control}

 Keep in mind that users are in ultimate control over notifications and whether or not they appear.
-Being overy aggressive with your notificiations is a quick way to get the user to turn them off entirely or even uninstall your app.
+Being overly aggressive with your notificiations is a quick way to get the user to turn them off entirely or even uninstall your app.

 #### Do Not Disturb {#do-not-disturb}